singularityhub/sregistry-cli/docs/clients/google-storage.md

 ```

 ### Pull
-With pull, we might have a record (or did a search to find a container that we liked, as shown above).
+With pull, we might have done a search to find a container that we liked, as shown above, and we want to retrieve it.
 In this case, instead of inspect or get, we just use pull.

 ```bash
 $ sregistry pull vsoch/hello-world:latest@ed9755a0871f04db3e14971bec56a33f